Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

  xsEffectAmount(cSpawnUnit, 83, 109, 5)
 ```

 This will spawn 5 villagers (83) from each town centre (109), for a maximum of 2 town centres.
 Note that setting the `cAttributeCap` resource to a non 0 value is required for using this effect.
-If you prefer spawning the units garrisoned set `cAttributeSpawnStayInside` to `1`.
+If you prefer spawning the units garrisoned set resource `cAttributeSpawnStayInside` to 1.

 ### 6.9. cModifyTech